Sick Note: Guide for Employers

 For expert advice on managing sickness absence or disability discrimination, contact us.

-Sick note FAQs
+Section K: Sick Note FAQs

 Can an employer contact someone off work sick?